glitteryphoenix/board_games_tracker/client/README.md

 </p>

 <h1 align="center">Board Games Tracker MVP</h1>
-<p> Welcome to my MVP!
-I hope you can find everything you need, but if you have any questions about my code then feel free to contact me on Slack. </p>
+<p align="center"> Welcome to my MVP!
+I hope you can find everything you need, but if you have any issues then feel free to contact me on Slack. :blush: </p>

 <h3 align="center">Setup & Run</h3>

 - Take this repository and `git clone` it.
-- Navigate into the board_games_tracker folder using `cd`.
+- Navigate into the `board_games_tracker` folder using `cd`.
 - Run `npm install`.
-- Navigate into the client folder using `cd`.
+- Navigate into the `client` folder using `cd`.
 - Run `npm install`.
 - Do `npm run dev` to open the localhost in your browser.

 <h3 align="center">Navigation</h3>

-- You can find the components in board_games_tracker > client > src > pages > components.
+- You can find the components in `board_games_tracker > client > src > pages > components`.
 This should show all the relevant files that you will need.